MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-dev-productivity-tips.md

 Working in Visual Studio Code and programming in AL for Business Central can be a very productive experience.
 This article describes some of the productivity tips that can help you get more done when programming in AL.

+## General Visual Studio Code tips

+### Git integration

+Visual Studio Code has built-in Git integration that makes it easy to manage your code changes.
+This can be useful when working together on projects with other developers.
+For more information, see [Git integration](https://code.visualstudio.com/docs/sourcecontrol/overview).

-## Snippets
+## AL Language tips

+### AL snippets

 In addition to the inline help of IntelliSense, you have access to various snippets that'll give you a template for a specific object type.
 Use a code snippet from an .al file by start typing the snippet name.
 All snippets start with the letter `t`.
-For example, to get a template for a table, type `ttable` and press `Tab`.
+For example, to get a template for a table, type `ttable` and press <kbd>Tab</kbd>.

 ## Global and workspace launch configuration